luohao122/coding-challenges/frontend/vue3-token-swap/README.md

-# vue3-taskman
+# vue3-token-swap

-## About Taskman
+## About Swappy

-Taskman is a Vue 3-based task management application that demonstrates modern web development practices using Vite, Tailwind CSS, Pinia, and json-server.
-It features CRUD operations and allows users to manage tasks, filter and search them, and adjust global settings such as dark mode and server sync.
+Swappy is a Vue 3-based token swap management application that demonstrates modern web development practices using Vite, Tailwind CSS, Pinia, and json-server.
+It allows users to manage their token swaps and adjust global settings such as dark mode.

 ---